dgis/vscode-atari-st-dev/README.md

 **Configuration Settings**
 - **`atariSTDev.activate`**: (boolean, workspace scope) Enable the extension in this workspace.
 Default is `false` — set to `true` in `.vscode/settings.json` to activate features and views.
 - **`atariSTDev.path`**: (string, workspace scope) Path to an Atari toolchain.
-When set, the extension writes this into workspace settings and prepends the appropriate `PATH` entries for the integrated terminal.
+This settings is automatically set by this extension.

 **Debug Console Usage**
 - **GDB commands:** In the Debug Console you can run `-exec <gdb command>` to forward commands to GDB, for example:
 	`-exec help`
 	`-exec info registers`
 	`-exec x/5i $pc`
 - **Hatari monitor commands:** Use `-exec monitor <hatari command>` to query Hatari's internal debugger, for example:
 	`-exec monitor help`
+	`-exec monitor info`
 	`-exec monitor cpureg`
 	`-exec monitor disasm`
+	`-exec monitor memdump`

 **Known Issues & Limitations**
 - **TRAP and Step Over:** If a function contains a `TRAP` instruction, the debugger may be unable to 'step over' it — set a breakpoint after the call and continue instead.
-- **Filenames and GEMDOS:** Avoid program filenames that rely on more than 8.3 compatibility; GEMDOS/old emulator code can confuse similar short names.
+- **Filenames and GEMDOS:** Avoid program filenames that rely on more than 8.3 compatibility; GEMDOS code (in the Hatari emulator) can confuse similar short names.
-- **Disassembly syntax:** The Disassembly view (VS Code built-in) may show Intel-style output instead of classic DevPack syntax.
+- **Disassembly syntax:** The Disassembly view (VS Code built-in) may show GDB-style output instead of classic DevPack syntax.
 - **Encoding:** Use code page 437 or a font that matches Atari ST characters when viewing Atari source files for best visual fidelity.

-**Development Notes**
-- The extension registers view providers in `src/` (`cpu-view-provider.ts`, `memory-view-provider.ts`) and a hardware tree provider in `hardware-treeview-provider.ts`.
-- The debug integration is implemented with custom requests against the active `cppdbg` session (`debugger-service.ts`), using `evaluate` and `readMemory` custom requests to read registers, memory and to forward monitor commands to Hatari.

 **Repository & Support**
 - **Repository:** `https://github.com/dgis/vscode-atari-st-dev`
 - **Issue tracker:** Use the repository issues to report bugs or feature requests.

 **License**
-- This project includes a `LICENSE` file in the repository root.

-**Enjoy!**
+- Licensed under the GNU General Public License v3.0

 ## TODO